avastu/FidelityBench/README.md

 It asks:

-> Can the agent use remembered context to take the right action, ask only for genuinely missing information, and avoid putting the memory burden back on the user?
+> Can the agent use remembered context to faithfully execute the user's intentions, maintain the user's privacy, and maintain an accurate memory of what the user has shared?

-It also asks a privacy-specific version of that question:

-> Can the agent use private context internally without leaking it externally?

 See [`docs/PRIVACY_FIDELITY.md`](docs/PRIVACY_FIDELITY.md) for the privacy/boundary fidelity framing.